 Health Benefits Of the Different Nutrients in Guava

-- The highly soluble dietary fiber works as a laxative and prevents constipation.
+- The highly soluble dietary fibre works as a laxative and prevents constipation.
 It also reduces the risk of diabetes.
-The fiber protects against toxins and binds to the toxic cancer causing chemicals thus protecting the mucosal surface of the colon against their toxic effects.
+The fibre protects against toxins and binds to toxic cancer-causing chemicals thus protecting the mucosal surface of the colon against their toxic effects.

-- The Vitamin A and flavonoids also work as antioxidants and help maintain the integrity of the mucosal surface and skin and protects from the different types of cancers and benefit the eyesight.
+- Vitamin A and flavonoids also work as antioxidants and help maintain the integrity of the mucosal surface and skin and protect from the different types of cancers and benefit the eyesight.

 - Lycopene protects against the damaging UV rays and prostate cancer.

 - The high potassium level benefits the heart rate and keeps BP normal.